 Election of the President and Vice President

-The Council shall, at its first meeting following an ordinary session of the General Assembly or as necessary, elect from among its Councillors the President and Vice President who shall hold office for one term, which is defined as the period from their election until the first Council meeting following the next ordinary session of the General Assembly.
+The Council shall, at its first meeting following an ordinary session of the General Assembly or as necessary, elect from among its Councillors the President and Vice President.

 The election will be by secret ballot, which shall be conducted by the Secretary-General.

 All Councillors will be eligible for election upon indication of their willingness to stand for election.